Big-Data-Programming/sentiment-analysis-gke-pipeline/README.md

 - [x] **Complete Inference Code in `sa_inference_module`:** Flask API for inference is not yet implemented.
 - [ ] **Version Control on Dataset and Model:** Explore MLFlow integration for dataset and model versioning.
 - [ ] **CI / CD (DevOps):** Continuous Integration (CI) and Continuous Deployment (CD) setup is pending.
+  - [ ] **Maintain the version of containers in a single file** : currently it is being updated in multiple files (.github/workflows and kubernetes-manifest)